gioelelm/gioelelm.github.io/content/people/openposition1.md

 <div style="text-align: justify">
 **Computational Projects**

-*> Analysis of the gene expression landscape of Retina development*<br>
-*- Background*: The mammalian adult retina is an extremely heterogeneous and organised tissue consisting in 7 major cell types further distinguishable in more than 50 subtypes.
-Notably, these molecularly distinct populations are generated during development from a pool of retinal progenitor cells, residing in the inner layer of the optic cup.
-In less than a decade since its introduction, single cell expression profiling has rapidly become the preferred approach to study cellular heterogeneity and cell type identities, and is currently used to build cellular atlases of complex tissues.<br>
-*- Project*: This project consists in a exploratory data analysis of single-cell RNA sequencing dataset of  retina development.
-The student will: (1)  Determine the branching gene expression landscape of retina development.
-(2) Compare retina development in different species  (3) Apply RNA velocity to the dataset to the flow of gene expression (4) Develop an algorithmic procedure to identify putative determinants of commitment.

 *> Extensions of the RNA velocity algorithm*<br>
 *- Background*: An ambitious goal of single-cell analyses is describing dynamical biological processes and shedding light on gene regulation mechanisms.
 The challenge in studying these phenomena consists on the destructive nature of the measurement that can only provide a static snapshot of the single cell states. to overcome this fundamental limit of single cell technologies, I recently developed a novel method, named “RNA velocity” as it estimates the first derivative of gene expression for each gene in a cell (RNA velocity of single cells, Nature 2018).
 The core idea is that measuring the abundance of both unspliced and spliced RNA in the same cell, we can estimate the rate of change of gene expression and predict the future expression levels of a single cell.<br>
 *- Project*: This projects will start by introducing a series of improvement to the current RNA velocity algorithm(1)  to better adapt it to different kind of datasets and (2) to provide statistical confidence interval around the estimation.
 The student will also (3) explore possibilities of a complete reformulation of the algorithm as a convex optimisation problem and/or statistical bayesian hierarchical model, using state of the art libraries (PyTorch, cvxpy) and modelling languages (Stan).